Weddings

 What about music?

-We are happy to help plan music for your ceremony.
 Usually you would have music for a processional (bride walking down the aisle), the signing of the register and the recessional (the bridal couple leaving the church).
+We leave you to arrange a pianist or alternatively recorded music.

 Can photographs be taken in the church?